 From the first few yards, the sand gives way to rock (↕3-7ft/1-2m), then coral, which quickly becomes denser (↕7-14ft/2-4m).
-Several species of sea urchins, including the highly colorful slate pencil urchins, cover the sea bed.
-The reef (mainly made up of porous coral beds) is the home of butterflyfish, wrasses, Moorish idols and hawkfish.
+Several species of sea urchins, including the colorful red pencil urchins, cover the seabed.
+The reef, mainly made up of porous coral, is the home of butterflyfish, wrasse, Moorish Idols and black-sided hawkfish.

 Since the spot is popular with tours boats and snorkelers, you should stay alert and make your presence visible.
 If you are participating to a tour, follow the instructions of your guide.
 Because of the sand on the sea bed, visibility can be lower when the sea is turbulent.